Guide to Work, Study, Travel and Living Abroad

 Japan: The Financial Rewards Can Be Considerable

-Anyone arriving in Tokyo to conduct a speculative job hunt should go straight to one of the dozens of “gaijin houses,” relatively cheap long-stay hostels for foreigners, listed in guidebooks or the glossy monthly The Tokyo Journal.
+Anyone arriving in Tokyo for a speculative job hunt should go straight to one of the dozens of "gaijin houses," relatively cheap long-stay hostels for foreigners, listed in guidebooks or the glossy monthly The Tokyo Journal.
 Popular gaijin houses will be full of new or nearly new arrivals chasing teaching jobs.
 Because rents in Tokyo are virtually prohibitive, some foreign teachers stay in gaijin houses throughout their stay.

 South Korea: Competition for Teaching Jobs Less Acute Than in Japan

 A typical package available through recruiters in exchange for signing a contract to teach a minimum of 120 hours a month is a salary of 2,000,000-2,600,000 won ($1,700-$2,300) and sometimes more, return airfare, free accommodations, paid holidays, medical insurance, and a bonus on completion of the contract.
-It is a requirement of the E2 visa that teachers have a four-year degree or a 3-year degree plus TEFL Certificate.
+It is a requirement of the E2 visa that teachers have a four-year degree or a 3-year degree plus a TEFL Certificate.

 Taiwan: Requirement Is a College Degree and a Certificate

 It has been said that the only requirement for being hired as an English teacher in Taiwan is a college degree.
-Increasingly, there is a requirement for some form of certificate such as a TEFL, CELTA or TESOL.
-Despite changes in immigration legislation which have made it more difficult for foreigners to undertake private tutoring, the demand for college-educated native speaking teachers who are prepared to stay for at least one year is huge.
-Many of the hundreds of private children’s language institutes (as in Korea, the children’s ESL market predominates), cram schools (called buhsibans) and also some state secondary schools are keen to sponsor foreign teachers for the necessary visas.
+Increasingly, there is a requirement for some form of certificate, such as a TEFL, CELTA, or TESOL.
+Despite changes in immigration legislation, which have made it more difficult for foreigners to undertake private tutoring, the demand for college-educated native-speaking teachers who are prepared to stay for at least one year is huge.
+Many of the hundreds of private children's language institutes (as in Korea, the children's ESL market predominates), cram schools (called buhsibans), and some state secondary schools are keen to sponsor foreign teachers for the necessary visas.
+The American accent is invariably preferred, especially in the capital, Taipei

-Thailand: Teaching Jobs Are Virtually Guaranteed
+Thailand: Teaching Jobs Are Still Virtually Guaranteed

-While Bangkok absorbs an enormous number of English teachers, both trained and untrained, there is also demand in the other cities such as Hat Yai, Chiang Mai in the north, and Songkhla in the south, where there is less competition for work.
-Not much teacher recruitment takes place outside Thailand.
-Even Thai universities and teachers’ colleges, as well as private business colleges, all of which have EFL departments, depend on finding native-speaking teachers locally.
+While Bangkok absorbs an enormous number of English teachers, there is also demand in the other cities, such as Hat Yai, Chiang Mai in the north, and Songkhla in the south, where there is less competition for work.
+A decade ago, not much teacher recruitment took place outside Thailand.
+Even Thai universities, teachers' colleges, and private business colleges with EFL departments depended on finding native-speaking teachers locally.
+Recently, several agencies have advertised and recruited teaching jobs on the web.

-In short, anyone who is determined to teach in Thailand and prepared to go there to look for work is virtually guaranteed to find opportunities, though for less pay than in South Korea, Taiwan, and Japan in general.
-Finding language schools to approach is not a problem.
-Most new arrivals in Bangkok start with the English language yellow pages.
-Job vacancy notices appear in the English language press: The Bangkok Post and The Nation.
-Popular hostels often have bulletin boards with job notices and other information for foreigners.
-The best place to start the actual job hunting is around Siam Square and the Victory Monument where language schools and institutes abound.
 Check the Ajarn Teaching in Thailand website for the some of best inside information about potential employers.

+In short, anyone who is determined to teach in Thailand and prepared to go there to look for work is virtually guaranteed to find opportunities, though for less pay than in South Korea, Taiwan, and Japan in general).
+Finding private language schools to approach is not a problem.

 First impressions are important throughout Asia.
 Dress smartly for interviews.
 A professional-looking resume and references help.
-University graduates (ajarn) are highly respected in Thailand and are expected to look respectable.
+University graduates are highly respected in Thailand and are expected to look respectable.
 At your interviews, be prepared to undergo a grammar test.
-As usual, it may be necessary to start with part-time and occasional work with several employers, aiming to build up 20-30 hours in the same area to minimize travel in the appalling traffic conditions of Bangkok (smog masks are cheap and a wise investment).
+As usual, it may be necessary to start with part-time and occasional work with several employers, aiming to build up 20-30 hours in the same area to minimize travel in the awful traffic conditions of Bangkok (smog masks are a cheap and wise investment).

-The busiest season for English schools is mid-March to mid-May during the school holidays, when many secondary school and university students take extra tuition in English.
+The busiest season for English schools is mid-March to mid-May, during the school holidays when many secondary school and university students take extra tuition in English.
 This coincides with the hot season.
 The next best time to look for work in private schools is October.
 The worst time is January and February.

 Jobs in Vietnam and Cambodia are Increasing Rapidly

-Singapore, Malaysia, and Brunei, which are relatively wealthy, mainly turn to Britain for teachers, and pay is good.
+Singapore, Malaysia, and Brunei, which are relatively wealthy, mainly turn to Britain for teachers, and the pay is good.

 South Asia: Fewer Paying Jobs Due to Poverty